Eye Cataract Surgery near Overland Park, KS

-Cataracts: A common condition that can cloud your vision
+- A common eye condition that can cloud your vision.

 Have you noticed more blurring in your vision, even with glasses?
 Having trouble driving at night?
 Have you been squinting at the TV?
 You could be developing cataracts.

 By age 65, over 90 percent of people in the U.S. will have cataracts.
 They’re not a disease, nor can they cause irreversible blindness.
 A cataract is simply a clouding or discoloration of the eye’s lens caused by natural proteins that build up as we age.

 If you think you might have eye cataracts, schedule an appointment to see if cataract surgery is recommended.

 For years, patients have asked us why LASIK technology can’t be used for cataracts.
 Now, our surgeons can use a femtosecond laser called LenSx that brings new levels of safety, accuracy and customization.

 During the initial phase of cataract surgery, surgeons employ the LenSx laser to make the primary incisions needed for cataract removal.
 It can also help eliminate corneal astigmatism and soften the cataract for easier removal.

 With LenSx surgery, incisions are made with a computer-controlled, blade-free laser.
 LenSx gives surgeons a brilliant, three-dimensional map of each eye, allowing the laser to be applied in the most precise and accurate manner possible.